FAQs

 Descriptors like natural, botanical, artisan, hand-crafted, niche, eco luxe, eco conscious, hand-blended and more are often used to describe small-scale artisan craft and cosmetics businesses.
 We realise these terms can be confusing for customers.

-At Olentium, we use eco-luxe to describe our ethos and style of products and manufacturing because we strive to use only the finest-quality raw materials whose provenance is sustainable and that we can process into cosmetics with the least harm to the planet.
-Our packaging partners use 70% recycled and/or FSC-approved card.
+At Olentium, we use eco-luxe to describe our ethos and style of products and manufacturing because we strive to use only the finest-quality raw materials whose provenance is as traceable as possible and from reputable supplies – and that we can process into cosmetics with the least harm to the planet.

 Find out more about our eco-luxe ethos and partners here.